-A Hoyer lift is a portable device that helps nursing staff transport patients between two locations within a relatively short distance apart.
-Lifts are often used to help a patient from a bed into a chair, from a chair onto a toilet, or as a means to lift elderly people into a bathtub.
+Hoyer lifts are portable devices and common equipment in nursing homes that help nursing staff transport patients between two locations a relatively short distance apart.
+Hoyer lifts are often used in nursing homes with patients who require assistance moving from a bed into a chair, from a chair onto a toilet, or as a means to lift elderly people into a bathtub.

-The portability of the versatile tool is not as safe as a ceiling lift.
-It is exceptionally crucial that competently train staff members supervise every patient being lifted or transported in a lift to ensure safety.
+The portability of the mechanical lift is not as safe as a ceiling lift.
+A competent nursing home staff member or certified nursing assistant must supervise and assist with every patient being lifted or transported in a lift to ensure safety.

 The Most Common Causes of Hoyer Lift Falls